ethoms/netdrive-connector/README.rst

 - **sshfs** (*sshfs-fuse*) v2.4 or above recommended.
 - **davfs2** v1.4.6 or above recommended.
 - **openssh-client**.
-- awk, grep, ls, cut, chown, cat, chmod, sed, uname, who.
+- awk, grep, ls, cut, chown, cat, chmod, sed, uname, who, groups.

 *Note: Either davfs2 or sshfs are not required if that connection type is unused.*